Aaron Ostrander – Goldwater Scholarship 2012-13

 Animal Science major Megan Walton received a Gilman Scholarship to studying abroad in Australia.
 Here she is pictured at Caversham Wildlife Park in Perth, Western Australia.

-Dillon Yost - Research Experiences for Undergraduates award (REU) 2011-12
+Dillon Yost - Two Research Experiences for Undergraduates awards (REUs) in 2012 and 2013

-Dillon secured a National Science Foundation Research Experiences for Undergraduates award (REU) to Southern Illinois University Carbondale for chemistry.
+Dillon secured a National Science Foundation Research Experiences for Undergraduates award (REU) to Southern Illinois University Carbondale for chemistry in 2012, and a second REU to research at North Dakota State University in the molecular sciences in 2013.

 Meredith Smith – Woodruff, Whitehead and Evans Foundations Fellow 2011-2012